-Courses indicated with an must be completed by the end of the student's fourth semester in the program.
-These courses are not required if satisfactorily completed (grade of A or B) by the student while in the master's program.
+^{} This course must be completed by the end of the student's fourth semester in the program.
+Core courses are not repeated if satisfactorily completed (grade of A or B) by the student while in the master's program.

 - Elective Coursework In Geography: 15-27 hours.
 Students are expected to focus in one of the following areas:

 - Cultural/Historical Geography

 - Natural Resource Management

 - · Transportation/Urban/Economic Geography